KwenaMashamaite/SuperPacMan/README.md

 ## Overview

-This project is a Super Pac-Man clone using C++17.
-In addition, the project is a demo for my game engine, [Infinite Motion Engine](https://github.com/KwenaMashamaite/IME), which is a 2D state-based game engine.
+This project is a Super Pac-Man clone using the [Infinite Motion Engine](https://github.com/KwenaMashamaite/IME), a 2D game engine that I developed.

 ## How to play